 Impact Frontiers is a project of Rally Philanthropy, being delivered by Rally Assets.

-By sharing knowledge and insights, partners support the design and delivery of this initiative.
+By sharing knowledge and insights, partners supported the delivery of this initiative.

 Canvas Impact Advisors